WeAreAcademy/mark-induction-proj--strings-functions/README.md

 - Investigate the files - notice how the setup of the repository is preserved , i.e. both `main.py` and `main_test.py` are within the `src` sub-directory just like on the original machine.
 - Investigate the git log - see that all of the commits on your partner's machine are also present and viewable here.
 - Run the tests with `pytest` - they will fail again
-- Write the function body of `capitaliseString` so that it passes the initial tests.
+- Write the function body of `capitalise_string` so that it passes the initial tests.
 - Check that it passes the tests.
 - Push to remote - you should do this regularly so that it is always available online (for your own benefit if your laptop were to have a problem and for your team's benefit so they can see the most recent version).